VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 ### When is accuracy misleading ?

-When the dataset is imbalanced, i.e. there are 99% of yes and 1% no in actual data. and we make a model that always outputs yes, then our accuracy will be 99%
+**When the dataset is imbalanced**, i.e. there are 99% of yes and 1% no in actual data. and we make a model that always outputs yes, then our accuracy will be 99%

 ## Precision

 ## Recall